sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-list-page/cp-mobile-dev-kit-list-page.md

 [OPTION END]

+**Congratulations**!
 You have successfully created a Customer List page and you are now all set to [Create a Customer Detail Page](cp-mobile-dev-kit-detail-page).

 [DONE]
 [ACCORDION-END]